Stone Soup Activity for Kids

 .
 Kids will cooperate and collaborate on what to contribute to the soup, and, for many, simply making space for one another around the pot is plenty of practice.

-Even if they’re cooking alone, making stone soup out of found materials flexes their imaginations
+Even if they’re cooking alone, making stone soup out of found materials flexes kids' imaginations

 Activities like this are also a gift to kids because, without them ever knowing, you provide kids with a recipe for imaginative play